White Spots on Tongue: 12 Causes with Treatment

 1. Oral Thrush

 Oral thrush is a common fungal infection caused by the overgrowth of Candida fungus in the mouth.
-It can cause white patches on the tongue or other parts of the mouth, such as gums and inner cheeks.
+It can cause white patches on the tongue or other mouth parts, such as gums and inner cheeks.

 These patches may appear creamy white and have a cottage cheese-like appearance.
 Oral thrush usually affects people with weakened immune systems, infants, elderly individuals, and those taking antibiotics or steroid medications.